 - No jail time

 There are mitigating factors that can work in your favor when it comes to a DWI charge.
 Sentences may sometimes be reduced if the person is cooperative and agrees to a field sobriety test.
 Sentences may also be decreased if the driver has a clean driving record.
 However, drivers should also know that they do not have to agree to take field sobriety tests or even blow into a breathalyzer.
 This could work against them when it comes to sentencing, but it also provides the prosecution with less evidence.
-This is why it is critical to have a DWI lawyer working with you through the legal process.
+This is why it is critical to have a DWI or DUI attorney working with you through the legal process.

 There are six levels of sentencing for DWI in the state of North Carolina.
 Level 5 is the least severe level of sentencing while aggravated level 1 is the most severe level of sentencing available.
 Even if you have aggravated the situation by what you did after being pulled over for a DWI, an attorney can still be of assistance.
 Contact the Law Office of William T. Corbett Jr. if you find yourself arrested for a DWI in Mooresville, NC.